Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Does a dirty solar panel act like shade?

 Yes.
-A thick layer of dust, pollen, or bird droppings acts like soft shade, reducing the intensity of light reaching the cells.
-A localized bird dropping can even act like hard shade, triggering a bypass diode and causing a significant power drop.
-Regular cleaning is essential.
+A thick layer of dust, pollen, or ash acts like soft shade, reducing the intensity of light reaching all the cells and lowering total output by 5% to 15%.
+A localized, opaque obstruction—like a large bird dropping or a wet leaf stuck to the glass—acts like hard shade, which can trigger a bypass diode and cause a sudden 33% power drop.

 Will a shadow from a power line affect my panels?

-Usually, no. Power lines are thin and far away, casting a very diffuse, soft shadow.
-The panels will likely not even register the drop in light intensity.
+Usually, no. Power lines are thin and far away from the roof, casting a very diffuse, soft shadow by the time the light reaches the panels.
+The panels will likely register a negligible drop in light intensity, and bypass diodes will not be triggered.

 How do I know if my bypass diodes are broken?

-If a panel's output drops to near zero when only a tiny corner is shaded, or if you notice a permanent dark spot or burn mark (hot spot) on the backsheet, a bypass diode has likely failed.
+If a panel's output drops to near zero when only a tiny corner is shaded, a bypass diode has likely failed in the "open" position.
+Conversely, if you notice a permanent dark brown or black burn mark (a hot spot) on the white backsheet of the panel, a diode may have failed to activate, allowing the shaded cell to overheat.

 Final Verdict

-Partial shading is a serious issue, but it doesn't have to ruin your off-grid system.
-By understanding how bypass diodes work, choosing half-cut cell panels, and wiring your array in parallel, you can build a highly resilient solar setup that thrives even in challenging environments.
+Partial shading is a serious issue that can cripple a poorly designed solar array.
+However, it doesn't have to ruin your off-grid system.
+By understanding how bypass diodes work, choosing half-cut cell panels, and wiring your array in parallel (or using microinverters), you can build a highly resilient solar setup that thrives even in challenging environments.

 Ready to design your shade-tolerant system?
 Head over to the WattSizing Calculator to run the numbers and ensure you have enough panels to compensate for those pesky shadows!